How we count Forex trading with Bollinger Bands

 6. Bollinger Bands can also be used to clarify pure price patterns such as “M” tops and “W” bottoms, momentum shifts, etc.

-12. Bollinger Bands are based upon a simple moving average.
-This is because a simple moving average is used in the standard deviation calculation and we wish to be logically consistent.
+6. Bollinger Bands are based upon a simple moving average.
+A simple moving average is used in the standard deviation calculation and we wish to be logically consistent.

 So much boring isn’t it.Just take a rest and think about it.
 Than go to below link for know deeply.